ibm-cloud-docs/openwhisk/pkg_event_streams.md

 Notice that the trigger payload contains an array of messages.
 If these messages are produced to your messaging system quickly, the feed attempts to batch up the posted messages into a single firing of your trigger.
 Batch processing allows the messages to be posted to your trigger more rapidly and efficiently.

-Keep in mind when coding actions that are fired by your trigger, that the number of messages in the payload is technically unbounded, but is always greater than 0.
+Keep in mind when you are coding actions that are fired by your trigger, that the number of messages in the payload is technically unbounded, but is always greater than 0.
 See the following example of a batched message (note the change in the *offset* value):
 ```json
 {
   "messages": [